 FACT: Margaret Thatcher was part of a chemical research team than invented Mr Whippy ice-cream!
 They discovered the method of doubling the amount of air in ice cream, which allowed manufacturers to use less ingredients and in turn cut overall costs!

 4 – “Dressed up in top hats and tails?
-No my good man, this is my causal wear!”
+No, my good man, this is my casual wear!”

 FACT: Here is a weird one for you, Henry the 3rd kept a real live polar bear inside the tower of London and the guards would let it swim in the Thames twice a day.

 3 – “I don’t know what we are queuing for, but a que this big has to be worth it!”

 FACT: In Victorian Britain most people used the services of a chimney sweep.
 But if you could afford it, you could have a ‘luxury service’ that involved the chimney sweep dropping live geese down the chimney pots and washing them off afterwards.